 Required IT skills

-Students are expected to have IT skill comensurate with level three of the BA Film Production or level 3 in the BA (Film Production).
+Students are expected to have IT skill comensurate with this level 3 unit.

 The Production Bible needs to be printed and bound, this is part of the assessment.
 This cost needs to be divided by all three group members equally and considerations around this cost need to be taken in to account for this unit.